stereotype441/language/resources/type-system/inference.md

 to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance implementing `T_0`.
 So soundness is satisfied._

-  - It is a compile-time error if `this` is not meaningful (i.e. because there is no immediately enclosing class, enum, mixin, extension type, or extension, or if the expression chain occurs in a location where `this` is invalid, such as a static method).
+  - It is a compile-time error if the expression chain does not have access to `this`.

 - Let `id` be the identifier named by _<identifier>_.